pyamzi/pyamzi/README.md

 Hi!
-I'm Pouya, a *medical student* at UW School of Medicine and Public Health in Madison, WI, USA.
+I'm **Pouya**, a *medical student* at UW School of Medicine and Public Health in Madison, WI, USA.

 My research interests lie in biomedical imaging, image processing, artificial intelligence, and bioinstrumentation (it's a bit of a wide array).